 And while you’re at it, why not make some Homemade Guacamole! (click for recipe and watch below)

 Now, let’s make this Authentic TexMex Enchiladas recipe!

-- 1½ cups of also good Monterrey Jack cheese (shredded)
+- 1 1/2 cups Monterrey Jack cheese shredded

 - 10 yellow corn tortillas

 - 3 cups of Ancho Chile Red Enchilada Sauce

 - 1/3 cup onion finely diced